 Bruce Baum (Ph.D.
 Minnesota) works in modern and contemporary political theory.
-His primary research and teaching interests are in the areas of critical social theory (including critical "race" theory, feminist theory, critical hermeneutics, and issues of cross-cultural interpretation), liberal and democratic theory, American political thought, the political theories of Mill and Marx, and philosophy of political inquiry.
-His most recent books are two co-edited volumes: (with Duchess Harris), Racially Writing the Republic: Racists, Race Rebels, and Transformations of American Identity (Duke University Press, 2009); and (with Robert Nichols), Isaiah Berlin and the Politics of Freedom: ‘Two Concept of Liberty’ Fifty Years Later (Routledge, forthcoming).
-His latest project is tentatively titled "Identities and Indignities: Liberalism, Multiculturalism, and Critical Social Theory."
+His primary research and teaching interests are in the areas of critical social theory (including critical “race” theory, feminist theory, critical hermeneutics, and issues of cross-cultural interpretation); American political thought and cultural politics; the political theories of Mill and Marx; and philosophy of political inquiry; liberal and democratic theory.
+His most recent books are two co-edited volumes: (with Duchess Harris), Racially Writing the Republic: Racists, Race Rebels, and Transformations of American Identity (Duke University Press, 2009); and (with Robert Nichols), Isaiah Berlin and the Politics of Freedom: ‘Two Concept of Liberty’ Fifty Years Later (Routledge, 2013); and The Post-Liberal Imagination: Political Scenes from the American Cultural Landscape (Palgrave/Macmillon, 2016).
+His current project is tentatively titled “Identities and Indignities: Critical Theory and the Politics of Equality, Identity, and Difference.”

-Daniel Drugge,“Of Tyranny and Tragedy: Isaiah Berlin and the Ends of Politics” (in progress, 2009-)
+Daniel Drugge, “Of Tyranny and Tragedy: Isaiah Berlin and the Ends of Politics” (PhD, 2013).

 Justin Cheng, “Harmful Speech?
 Free Expression and the Politics of Recognition” (2007)

 Devon Lougheed, “No Skinny Chicks: On the Deliberative Capacity of Pro-Anorexics” (2007)

 Tom Maleson, “A Defense of Workplace Democracy” (2007)

 James Heilman, “The Effect of Techniques of the Self on Charles Taylor’s Conception of Positive Freedom” (2008)